Sailop vs ThemeForest vs Shadcn: Why Templates Need a Score

 # │ Overall │ 65 │ D │

-The pattern across all three sources is clear: commercial and open-source templates converge on the same visual language, the same 90+ AI design patterns we have cataloged.
-The differences between them are smaller than the similarities.
-A user cannot reliably distinguish a ThemeForest template from a Shadcn starter from a Vercel template without looking at the code.
+The pattern across all three is the same: commercial and open-source templates converge on one visual language — the same 90+ AI design patterns we catalog.
+The differences between sources are smaller than the similarities.
+You cannot reliably tell a ThemeForest template from a Shadcn starter from a Vercel template without opening the code.

-For comparison, we generated 25 landing pages using Sailop's constraint system with different seeds.
+For comparison we generated 25 landing pages with Sailop's constraint system, each on a different seed.

 sailop generate --seed "unique-project-alpha"